replicatedhq/replicated-docs/docs/reference/custom-resource-config.md

 ### `heading`
 The `heading` type allows you to display a group heading as a sub-element within a group.
-This is useful when you would like to use a config group to group config items together, but still separate the config items visually.
+This is useful when you would like to use a config group to group items together, but still separate the items visually.

 **Note**: The `heading` item type is not supported.